defold/doc/docs/en/manuals/building-blocks.md

 Collections are tree structures that hold game objects and other collections.
 A collection is always stored on file.

-When the Defold engine starts, it loads a single _bootstrap collection_ as specified in the "game.project" settings file.
+When the Defold engine starts, it loads a single _bootstrap collection_ as specified in the *game.project* settings file.
 The bootstrap collection is often named "main.collection" but you are free to use any name you like.

 A collection can contain game objects and other collections (by reference to the sub-collection's file), nested arbitrarily deep.
 Here is an example file called "main.collection".
 It contains one game object (with the id "can") and one sub-collection (with the id "bean").
 The sub-collection, in turn, contains two game objects: "bean" and "shield".